bediger4000/infinite-fake-website/README.md

 off `bork.php` for Yandex spiders, the spiders quit asking for funky URLs rapidly.
 By 2013-10-30, Yandexbot had returned to asking almost entirely for URLs that exist (give a 200 response code).
 A brief flare up happned from 2014-04-11 through 2014-04-15.

+I conclude that `bork.php` has more effect on shadier spiders, less effect on well-behaved spiders.